cgspeck/docker-terrasync/README.md

 Parameter | Function
 --- | ---
--e PUID=1000 | User ID
+-e URL="https://dream.t3r.de/fgscenery/" | Which Flightgear URL to use -e PUID=1000 | User ID
 -e PGID=1000 | Group ID
 -e REMOVE_ORPHANS=false | If true, will be passed to `terrasync.py` and cause it to delete orphaned files in the mount